telerik/winforms-docs/controls/sparkline/features/indicators.md

 ![](images/sparkline-indicators001.png)

 When the indicators are enabled the color of the respected point will be changed.
 You can customize the style of the indicators.
-The indicators properties are listed in the following article [Series Overview]({%slug radsparkline-series-overview%})
+The indicators properties are listed in the following article [Series Overview]({%slug radsparkline-series-overview%}).

 The below example shows how you can customize the indicators by setting some properties.